dune-project/dune-common/doc/buildsystem/dune-common.rst

 Dune got support for CMake in version 2.3 alongside the old Autotools build system.
 It got the default in the 2.4 release.
 After that release, the Autotools build system will be removed from the master branch.

-You can install cmake through your favorite package manager or downloading source code from `KITWare <http://www.cmake.org>`_
+You can install CMake through your favorite package manager or downloading source code from `KITWare <http://www.cmake.org>`_
-The minimum required version to build Dune with CMake is 2.8.6.
+The minimum required version to build Dune with CMake is 2.8.12.

 .. _howtouse: